ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ## Get {{ model }} configuration

-All {{ model }} configurations are available from the [ACCESS-OM2 configs] GitHub repository.
-ACCESS-NRI has adapted model configurations from those originally developed by [COSIMA].
+All released {{ model }} configurations are available from the [ACCESS-OM2 configs] GitHub repository.
+Released configurations are tested and supported by ACCESS-NRI.
+ACCESS-NRI has adapted these model configurations from those originally developed by [COSIMA].

 There are global configurations for three resolutions: 1°, 0.25°, 0.1°.
-For each resolution there are two options of atmospheric forcing: Repeat Year (RYF) and Interannual (IAF).
+For each resolution there are two options of atmospheric forcing: Repeat Year Forcing (RYF) and Interannual Forcing (IAF).
 Each configuration also has a biogeochemical (BGC) configuration if this is required.
 Note the BGC experiments are slower and so consume more resources, both compute time and generally also disk space.

 Each configuration is stored as a separate specially named branch in the [ACCESS-OM2 configs] GitHub repository.
-They are organised like this for administrative convenience: they are easier to manage and keep grouped for testing.
-Anyone using a configuration is advised to just clone a single branch and not attempt to keep this structure.
+Anyone using a configuration is advised to clone only a single branch and not attempt to keep this structure.
 The [ACCESS-OM2 configs] repo has more information about the available experiments and the naming scheme of the branches.

-The first step is to decide which configuration is required from the twelve available.
+The first step is to choose a configuration from those available.
 For example, if the 1° horizontal resolution configuration with repeat-year JRA55 forcing (without bgc) is the required configuration then the [`release-1deg_jra55_ryf`](https://github.com/ACCESS-NRI/access-om2-configs/tree/release-1deg_jra55_ryf) branch is the correct configuration.

 The next step is to clone this branch to a location on _Gadi_:

-    payu clone -b expt -B release-1deg_jra55_ryf https://github.com/COSIMA/1deg_jra55_ryf.git 1deg_jra55_ryf

-In the example above the `payu clone` command clones the 1° repeat-year JRA55 configuration (` -B release-1deg_jra55_ryf`) to a new experiment branch (`-b expt`) to a directory named `1deg_jra55_ryf`.

-!!! note

-    `payu` uses branches to differentiate between different experiments the same git repository.
-So it is recommended to always change the branch name you clone into to something meaningful for the planned experiment.
-See the [`payu` tutorial](https://forum.access-hive.org.au/t/access-om2-payu-tutorial/1750#select-experiment-12) for more information.

 <terminal-window>
     <terminal-line data="input">mkdir -p ~/access-om</terminal-line>